felladrin/MiniSearch/README.md

 <details>
   <summary>Can I use custom models via OpenAI-Compatible API?</summary>
   <p>
     Yes!
-For this, open the Menu and change the "Inference Type" to <code>OpenAI-Compatible API</code>.
+For this, open the Menu and change the "AI Processing Location" to <code>Remote server (API)</code>.
 Then configure the Base URL, and optionally set an API Key and a Model to use.
   </p>
 </details>